MuhammedRefaat/AdvancedSearch/README.md

-    disabledBorderColor // Border color of TextField when it's disabled focusedBorderColor // Border color of TextField when it's on focus cursorColor // Cursor Color, nothing more to tell searchItemsWidget // Here you can pass a function that takes a String (will be replaced by search result item) and returns a Widget which will be used to list the search results instead of the default one maxElementsToDisplay (Default = 7) // as search results, what is the Maximum number you want to have borderRadius (Default = 10.0) // radius for search results list border fontSize (Default = 14.0) // for TextField and Search Results
+    disabledBorderColor // Border color of TextField when it's disabled focusedBorderColor // Border color of TextField when it's on focus cursorColor // Cursor Color, nothing more to tell searchItemsWidget // Here you can pass a function that takes a String (will be replaced by search result item) and returns a Widget which will be used to list the search results instead of the default one [Don't forget to pass a reasonable singleItemHeight if you are passing this attribute] maxElementsToDisplay (Default = 7) // as search results, what is the Maximum number you want to have borderRadius (Default = 10.0) // radius for search results list border fontSize (Default = 14.0) // for TextField and Search Results